theinnbox/theinnbox.github.io/_posts/2017-11-05-what-to-do-austin-texas.markdown

 <div class="fl w-100 pr1-ns mb3">
 <img src="../images/austin/Hope.png">
 </div>
-A failed condo-development turned public art gallery.
+A failed condo-development reborn as a public art gallery thanks to Shepard Fairey.
 There are so many details to uncover and explore throughout the ground’s skeleton walls and levels.
 Climbing to the top will also give you a wonderful view of the downtown.
 Check out some free art and get a colorful new profile picture while you’re at it.

 <p class="f3 pt3 lh-title" style="font-family: 'Gilroy-ExtraBold'">Rainey Street</p>
 <div class="fl w-100 pr1-ns mb3">